jakintosh/teller/docs/tui-design-document.md

      * **Action:** Debits and credits are validated for balance.
 On success, the transaction is added to the batch and **the session is persisted to .ledger-helper-batch.tmp**.
      * **Transition:** to Batch Review Screen.
 4. **State: Template Selection Screen**
    * The template picker is opened explicitly from the "templates available" control under the payee input.
-The modal enumerates saved templates, showing debit accounts on the left and credit accounts on the right.
+The modal enumerates saved templates, presenting debit accounts stacked beneath a "Debit Accounts" heading and credit accounts stacked beneath a "Credit Accounts" heading.
+When the list exceeds the visible space, the view scrolls forward and backward as the selection moves past the current page.
 Selecting one seeds both sections; `esc` skips, and the control remains available if the user wants to revisit the picker later.:
 5. **End States: Confirm Write & Confirm Quit**
    * Completing a "Write" action will delete the .ledger-helper-batch.tmp file, while quitting reminds the user about any unwritten batch items.